Buying Russian oil is “like eating toxic nuclear waste” again

-In the midst of the 1998 financial crisis Adam Elstein, the managing director of Bankers Trust’s Moscow office, famously told the Financial Times’ John Thornhillft that he would rather “eat toxic nuclear waste” than buy Russian assets.
-Following Russian President Vladimir Putin’s attack on Ukraine on February 24 Russia is back in that place.
+In the midst of the 1998 financial crisis Adam Elstein, the managing director of Bankers Trust’s Moscow office, famously told the Financial Times’ John Thornhill that he would rather “eat toxic nuclear waste” than buy Russian assets.
+Following President Vladimir Putin’s attack on Ukraine on February 24 Russia is back in that place.

-Some oil traders are doing everything they can to avoid doing business with Russia even though Russian oil exports have largely not been sanctioned yet.
-Even those traders willing to by Russian oil are having problems as banks are very reluctant to issue letters of credit or transfer money to Russia, even to unsanctioned banks.
+Some oil traders are doing everything they can to avoid doing business with Russia, even though Russian oil exports have largely not been sanctioned yet.
+Even those traders willing to buy Russian oil are having problems, as banks are very reluctant to issue letters of credit (l/cs) or transfer money to Russia, even to unsanctioned banks.

-So far only the US has slapped a ban on imports of Russian oil but Christof Ruehl, Senior Research Scholar, Columbia University and the former chief economist at BP, told bne IntelliNews in a recent webcast that the ban will have little real impact on Russia’s oil business and is largely a gesture as Russia's exports to the US account for less than 2% of its business and the oil is easily rerouted to other markets.
+So far, only the US has slapped a ban on imports of Russian oil but Christof Ruehl, Senior Research Scholar, Columbia University and the former chief economist at BP, told bne IntelliNews in a recent webcast that the ban will have little real impact on Russia’s oil business and is largely a gesture, as Russia's exports to the US account for less than 2% of its business and the oil is easily rerouted to other markets.

 Nevertheless, the threat of sanctions, difficulties with shipping and payment arrangements, and in some cases the fear of drawing public criticism, has meant many traders are shunning Russian oil if they can.
 This has led to the discount of Russia's flagship Urals blend to the benchmark Brent price blowing up more than ten-fold.
 Urals has always traded at a small discount to Brent because of its higher sulphur content, but whereas pre-war this discount was $2 per barrel, it now stands at close to $30.

 The West has largely avoided slapping sanctions on Russian oil – a critical revenue stream for the Kremlin – given the impact this would have on already-soaring global energy prices.
 But the market has done the job of sanctioning Russian oil exports on its own.
 Spot Urals cargoes continue to flow out of Russia, because some buyers, especially in Asia, are prepared to receive them despite the controversy and complications, and others are simply not in a position to find alternatives.
-However, given a choice many traders avoid buying Russian oil if they can as dealing with Russia has become so toxic.
+However, given a choice many traders avoid buying Russian oil if they can, as dealing with Russia has become so toxic.

 “Russian oil companies are facing significant problems exporting crude and refined products.
 Although there are willing buyers, generally speaking, for Russian oil, especially in Asia, arranging the shipping and payment has become extremely challenging,” BCS GM’s oil analyst Ronald Smith said in a note.
 “The IEA estimated earlier this week that Russian oil output will have to be cut by 3mn bpd in April due to these constraints.”